zaidansani/vault/content/the repository/cs2040s/Algorithms/Dijkstra's.md

 # Limitations

-1. Fails with negative weights
+1. Fails with negative weights.
-2. Graphs cannot be reweightedt
+2. Graphs cannot be reweighted.